saeidamiri1/SQL/challenges.md

 - Site: locations where readings were taken.<br/>
 <img src="https://github.com/saeidamiri1/SQL/blob/master/image/Site.png" width="270" height="200">

-- Visited: it includes when readings were taken at specific sites.<br/>
+- Visited: when readings were taken at specific sites.<br/>
 <img src="https://github.com/saeidamiri1/SQL/blob/master/image/Visited.png" width="300" height="200">

-- Survey: It includes the actual readings.
+- Survey: it includes the actual readings.
 The field quant is short for quantitative and indicates what is being measured.
 Values are rad, sal, and temp referring to ‘radiation’, ‘salinity’ and ‘temperature’, respectively.<br/>
 <img src="https://github.com/saeidamiri1/SQL/blob/master/image/Survey.png" width="300" height="200">

-Tables in database are often related to each other using an index variable or common variables.
+Tables in database are often related to each other using an index column or common columns.
 For this database, ```survey.db```, the relation between tables are illustrated in the following figure.<br/>
 <img src="https://github.com/saeidamiri1/SQL/blob/master/image/relation.png" width="300" height="200">

 ## Challenge 1
 ### Questions:
- - Load the `sutvey.db` database in sqlite3.
+ - Load the `sutvey.db` database in `sqlite3`.
  - How many tables are in this database?
 What are the formats of column of tables?

 ### Solutions: